fanjingwenvi/user-behavior-analysis/README.md

 1. **Data Ingestion**
    - Batch load from CSV → **AWS S3** (data lake).
-   - Optional: support for streaming in the future (Kafka/Kinesis).

 2. **Data Cleaning / ETL**
    -  - **Spark** for large-scale batch ETL and **Airflow** for orchestration.